Pinterest, Inc. Class Action Lawsuit

-The Pinterest, Inc. class action lawsuit charges Pinterest and certain of its executives with violations of the Securities Exchange Act of 1934 and seeks to represent purchasers or acquirers of Pinterest common shares between May 16, 2019 and November 1, 2019, inclusive (the “Class Period”).
-The Pinterest class action lawsuit was commenced on November 23, 2020 in the Northern District of California and is captioned Hessong v.
-Pinterest, Inc., No. 20-cv-08243.
+The Pinterest, Inc. class action lawsuit charges Pinterest and certain of its executives with violations of the Securities Exchange Act of 1934 and seeks to represent persons and entities that purchased or otherwise acquired Pinterest securities between February 4, 2021 and April 27, 2021, inclusive (the “Class Period”).
+The Pinterest class action lawsuit was commenced on April 29, 2021 in the Northern District of California and is captioned LeMoure v.
+Pinterest, Inc., No. 21-cv-03181.

 Pinterest operates a platform that purports to provide inspiration for its users’ lives.
 Monthly active users (“MAUs”) are the number of Pinterest users who interact with Pinterest at least once during the 30-day period ending on the date of measurement.

 The Pinterest class action lawsuit alleges that, throughout the Class Period, defendants made false and misleading statements and failed to disclose that: (i) user growth was already slowing; (ii) thus, Pinterest expected user engagement to slow in the second quarter of 2021; and (iii) as a result, defendants’ positive statements about Pinterest’s business, operations, and prospects were materially misleading and/or lacked a reasonable basis.